 Virtual Public Meeting

-On November 7, a virtual public meeting was held to share information about the early designs for the CRC and collect feedback.
+On November 7, a virtual public meeting took place to share information about the early designs for the CRC and collect feedback.

 Online Survey